Simple steps for a successful social strategy

 Some inspirational Insta & Facebook accounts posting on a regular basis always with beautiful photos:

-📸 Award winning, Roast post beautiful photos of their food, their establishment and use topical events to draw people in (see their Mother's day and St Patrick's Day posts)
+📸 Award-winning Roast post beautiful photos of their food and establishment.
+They use topical events to draw people in (check out their Mother's day and St Patrick's Day posts)

-📸 Vegetarian & vegan, Farmacy post recipes, use the same colours and promote their takeaway & delivery
+📸 Vegetarian & vegan, Farmacy post recipes, use consistent colours and promote their takeaway & delivery

-📸 The Gourmet Hog great ongoing communications about their 'Thursday Pizza night'
+📸 The Gourmet Hog has great ongoing communications about their 'Thursday Pizza night'

-📸 Pierre Gagnaire's, Sketch have a different approach… They're displaying the brand, not so much the product.
-Artistic, extraordinary, vivid photos that attract interests & engages people.
+📸 Pierre Gagnaire's, Sketch have a different approach… They display the brand and less of the product.
+Artistic, extraordinary, vivid photos that attract interest & engage people.

 A lot to take in but an extremely important subject considering 75% of consumers have purchased something because they saw it on social media.
 If you want to know more, you can have a look at the Sprout Social index to better understand how people interact on social media and what their expectations are.

-In any case, remember that the results of your efforts on Social Media won’t be immediate, but it's worth it!
+In any case, remember that the results of your efforts on Social Media won’t be immediate, but they will be worth it!